 I have been painting most of my life.
 When I was 15 years old, I realized that being an artist would be my life long pursuit and passion.

-I grew up in the Washington, D.C. area - and spent the summers on an island in Northern Michigan.
-There, the beauty of the clean clear lakes and the deep north woods affected me deeply.
-Being near nature, and understanding her nuances was a huge part of my life.
+I grew up in Alexandria, Virginia near Washington, D.C.
+My family spent the summers on an island in Northern Michigan - Mackinac Island.
+There, the beauty of the clean clear lakes and the deep north woods deeply affected me.
+Being near nature, and understanding it's nuances was and is a huge part of my life.

 Moving to California in 1990 transformed my art, and I began painting outdoors.
 My painting is now a dual process of beginning the painting outside en plein air, and then finishing the painting in my studio from memory and feeling - without photos.
-The painting then transforms into a more inward journey of my experience with the subject I have painted.
+The painting then becomes a more inward journey of my experience with the subject I have painted.
 As the paintings evolve - they sometimes dramatically change from the original painting.

 I have had significant accomplishments in my art - for which I am grateful.

 My art is in prominent collections around the world.

 Museum showings include - the Matsumoto Museum in Matsumoto, and the Salt Road Museum in Omachi, Japan, The Manoogian Art Museum on Mackinac Island, Michigan, the Museum of the Living Artist, San Diego, Ca., the Anchorage Museum of Art, Alaska, Laguna Beach Museum and the Los Gatos Museum, California, Coos Bay, Oregon and The Farmington Museum in New Mexico.